 The Integrated Risk Management Committee ('IRMC') is responsible for the oversight of climate-related risks within the Scheme.
 The ESG Committee ('ESGC') has delegated authority provided by the Trustee Board to make decisions relating to the climate-related disclosures by the Scheme.
-This committee was formed in April 2022.
-The IRMC meets once a quarter and the ESGC once a month and both feed into the Trustee Board, which addresses any items highlighted by each committee at its quarterly meetings.
+The IRMC and ESGC both meet once a quarter and feed into the Trustee Board, which addresses any items highlighted by each committee at its quarterly meeting.

-The below structure diagram illustrates the delegation of roles and responsibilities of those undertaking climate-related governance activities in relation to the Scheme.
+The structure diagram below illustrates the delegation of roles and responsibilities of those undertaking climate-related governance activities in relation to the Scheme.
 These are explained in more detail on the next page.